OSUOSC/website/_tutorials/03-ssh.md

 If you do not already have a club account, you may contact our SysAdmin to request one.

+## Network

+If you are [hanging out with us on IRC](/tutorials/connecting-to-irc) then you are going to want to `ssh` into `idle2`.
+Otherwise, all other tasks should typically be done on `stallman`.
+To connect to either, see below.

 ### instructions

 Open up a terminal and enter the following: